iltommi/qdb-documentation/source/api/python.rst

 ```````

 Installers for Python 2.7 on Windows 32-bit and 64-bit are available.
 You just need to `download the installer <http://www.wrpme.com/downloads.html>`_ and
-follow the instructions.
+follow the on-screen instructions.

 Keep in mind that you need to download the version matching your Python architecture, not the OS.
 For example, you may have installed Python 2.7 32-bit on a Windows 64-bit platform, in which case you must get the Python 32-bit wrpme package.

-If you have a different Python version or should you wish to recompile the extension, `download the source package <http://www.wrpme.com/downloads.html>`_.
+If you have a different Python version or if you want to recompile the extension, `download the source package <http://www.wrpme.com/downloads.html>`_.

 To compile it, you need the appropriate Visual Studio version (e.g. Visual Studio 2008 for Python 2.7).
 Unpack the archive and in the directory run::